UHHRobotics22-23/MarimbaBot/README.md

 pip3 install -r requirements.txt
 ```

-Now you should be ready to go.
+Now you are ready to go.

 ## Update workspace